Ramona Forever

 Ramona Forever is a humorous children's novel written by Beverly Cleary.
-The seventh book in the Ramona Quimby series, it continues the story of Ramona, her older sister, Beezus, and their family.
+The seventh book in the Ramona Quimby series, continues the story of Ramona, her older sister, Beezus, and their family.
 They are finally old enough to stay home together, and they work hard to get along.
 Mrs. Quimby is expecting a baby and Aunt Bea gets engaged in a book that sees Ramona coping with growing up.
 It was originally published in 1984.